Kitsuna31/ESP32-BLE-Keyboard/README.md

 # ESP32 BLE Keyboard library
+# This fork modifies the library to ensure compatibility with version 3.3.0 of the ESP32 boards library.

 This library allows you to make the ESP32 act as a Bluetooth Keyboard and control what it does.
 You might also be interested in: